 - Disputes; Choice of Law; Jurisdiction and Venue

 You agree that any disputes arising out of or relating to this Agreement or the Service shall be resolved in accordance with this Section 10.

-This Agreement is governed by the laws of the Republic of Ireland (without regard to its choice of law provisions).
-The exclusive venue for any actions or claims arising under or related to this Agreement shall be in the appropriate court located in the Republic of Ireland.
+This Agreement is governed by the laws of England and Wales (without regard to its choice of law provisions).
+The exclusive venue for any actions or claims arising under or related to this Agreement shall be in the appropriate court located in England and Wales.
 ALL PARTIES IRREVOCABLY WAIVE ANY AND ALL RIGHTS THEY MAY HAVE TO A TRIAL BY JURY IN ANY JUDICIAL PROCEEDING INVOLVING ANY CLAIM RELATING TO OR ARISING UNDER THIS AGREEMENT.
 You and we each represent to the other that this waiver is knowingly, willingly and voluntarily given.
 Headings are included for convenience only, and shall not be considered in interpreting this Agreement.
 The Agreement does not limit any rights that we may have under trade secret, copyright, patent or other laws.
 Our failure to assert any right or provision under this Agreement shall not constitute a waiver of such right or provision.
 No waiver of any term of this Agreement shall be deemed a further or continuing waiver of such term or any other term.

 - Right to Amend

 We have the right to change or add to the terms of this Agreement at any time, and to change, delete, discontinue, or impose conditions on any feature or aspect of the Service or software with notice that we in our sole discretion deem to be reasonable in the circumstances, including such notice on our website or any other website maintained or owned by us for the purposes of providing services in terms of this Agreement.
 Any use of the Service or software after our publication of any such changes shall constitute your acceptance of this Agreement as modified.